chocopie645/elections-map/README.md

 votes<-as.data.frame(votes)
 magis@data<-left_join(magis@data,votes,by=c('medsl_precinct_1'='xwalk'))
 ```
-This finalized data was then used to create the maps found above.
+After finalizing, this joined data was then used to create the maps found above.